apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/api/special/sharding/hint.cn.md

     }
 }

-// Sharding database and one database route with HintManager String sql = "SELECT * FROM t_order";
+// Sharding database without sharding table and routing to only one database with using HintManager String sql = "SELECT * FROM t_order";
 try (HintManager hintManager = HintManager.getInstance();
      Connection conn = dataSource.getConnection();